junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "We'll find him again," Rufus squeezes his shoulder.
 "I promise.
 We'll give Daniel justice."

-Bobby closes his eyes, tucking the rifle under his arm, giving a silent nod.
+Bobby closes his eyes painfully, tucks the rifle under his arm, and finally gives a silent nod.

 Rufus turns to Jimmy and nods to him.
 "Whatever you need to do, lad, do it."

 Jimmy doesn't really know how to cast the angel out.
+He thinks about the day Castiel came to him from the sky, the light looming him.
+The day he thought was his reward, but only turned into the worst nightmare.
+The day when Castiel asked if he'd say "yes."

-He looks up at the bleak sky, thinking, *I'm taking back my consent, Castiel.
-I'm saying No. Get out of my body!*
+Jimmy looks up at the bleak sky, thinking, *I'm taking back my consent, Castiel.
+I'm saying No. Get out of my body, now!*

 Castiel yells with rage inside him.
-Grace and the angelic power slides through his veins, boiling its way through until they reach his head.
+Grace and the angelic power slides through his veins, boiling its way through, burning all the veins as they spread, until they reach his head.
 Jimmy thinks his head might explode, then the light pours out from his mouth and eyes -- even the wounded one.
-The light forms a small bluish-white cloud, flying skyward.
+The light forms a thin bluish-white cloud, flying skyward.
 The air cracks around them with electricity.

 And then it finishes.

 Jimmy's body collapses to the ground when Castiel leaves him completely.

 Rufus and Bobby both rush forward, each holding an arm for him.
-But even then, Jimmy feels he's sinking again, go down under the water surface, unable to breathe.
+But even then, Jimmy feels he's sinking again, going down under the water surface, unable to breathe.
 His body feels so heavy, every inch of his muscle pains and stresses, heavy like lead.
 Each bone is threatening to break with the smallest move.
 The pain sensors at the ends of the nerves are screaming like the whole alarm system in his body refuses to turn off.

 Castiel did say it might be death or even worse for him if he left.

 "Come on, we gotta go," Bobby urges, glancing around.
 "We don't know if that son of a bitch would bring more angels back here.
 It's getting dark.
 We gotta be back to the camp."

-"I don't think I can," Jimmy says tiredly, barely keeping his eyes open.
+"I don't think I can," Jimmy murmurs tiredly, barely keeping his eyes open.
 His legs refuse to stand, let alone to walk.
 His knees keep giving way.
 He thinks Castiel is right, he's already too broken to be of any use.

 "You should go.
 Leave me.
 Don't let me slow you down," Jimmy tells them feebly.
-"You already saved me once, I'm sorry I can't pay you back."
+"You already saved me.
+Thank you.
+I'm sorry I can't pay you back."

 He then remembers, looking at Bobby straight with all his effort.
 "Your son, Daniel.
 I'm sorry, I couldn't stop him.
 I tried, I really tried.
 But I was too weak.
 I still am."
 His voice lowers, his head drooping down, his arms starting to slip from their hold.

 Jimmy closes his eyes, waiting.
 Thinking at least, if it's death, he gets to do it alone, in his own body.

 Bobby shakes him.
-"Hey, listen to me.
-Stay with me, alright?
-We're not done yet.
+"Hey, son, stay with me.
+You're not done yet.
 Rufus, help me carry him.
 We're taking him back."

 Jimmy can't find more strength to answer anything.
-The dark sea is already swallowing the edge of his consciousness.
+The dark sea in his brain is already swallowing the edge of his consciousness.

-Rufus answers, "On it."
+Rufus's voice is the last thing his mind catches, "On it."

-Jimmy can feel they're lifting his body, but that's the last he knows.
+Jimmy can feel they lift his body, but that's the last he knows.

-He sinks under a deep, dark water.
+He sinks under the deep, dark sea of unconsciousness.

 <br>